achall36/RoxvilleRooster.github.io/espionage_Agents_of_Oblivion_details.md

+---
+title: Savage Special Ops Edges and Skills
+layout: page
+permalink: /special-ops-character-adds/
+---

-_These setting rules are are largely a subset of the rules from Reality Blurs' "Agents of Oblivion"._
+_These skills, edges, and hindrances are a subset of the rules from Reality Blurs' "Agents of Oblivion"._

-## Operative training

-*The following rule supplements the Savage Worlds character creation rules.*

-Agency candidates do not wash out.
-Six weeks of training gives you the following skills at a d4: Fighting, Notice, Shooting, and Tradecraft.
-You also begin with the Hindrance: Obligations (Major: Agency).
-This does NOT count towards your normal Hindrance total.

-## Languages
-Besides their native tongue, all agents know half their Smarts die in languages.
-They speak with an obvious accent, betraying their nationality.
-Social interaction skills dependent upon speech are at a -2 when attempted in the speaker’s nonnative tongue.

 ## New skills